 The Copyright Act gives all authors a set of rights that only they may exercise.
 These include the right to make copies, to prepare derivative works, to publicly distribute, display and perform the work, and in the case of digital sound recordings, to perform the works over a digital network.

-With this short set of rights, you would have near perfect control over your works, in fact, too perfect a control.
-So, the law provides some breathing room so the public can benefit from the increased numbers of works that are the goal of the law.
+With this short set of rights, you would have near perfect control over your works.
+So, the law provides some breathing room so the public can benefit from the increased numbers of works (this is the goal of the law).
 To use those works, the public enjoys rights to display their own copies, to lend them or give them away, even to sell them, and to reproduce parts of the works in certain circumstances, even to reproduce the entire work in some cases, as a fair use.
-For more information about fair use, read fair use of copyrighted materials.
+For more information about fair use, consult the fair use section.